-Beginning next school year, high school students attending public schools across Idaho will have access to new funding to help cover the costs of taking college-level courses or professional-technical certification exams while still in high school.
+Beginning fall 2014, high school students attending public schools across Idaho have access to new funding to help cover the costs of taking college-level courses or professional-technical certification exams while still in high school.

 During the 2014 Legislative Session, the Idaho Legislature passed Senate Bill 1233, which approved funds to cover of up to 75% of the cost of taking dual credit courses, college-bearing exams, or professional-technical exams.
 Fast Forward Program provides every high school junior access to a maximum of $200 a year and each high school senior access to a maximum of $400 a year.
 These funds are to be utilized after all other grants, scholarships, and other funds are exhausted, except county funds for out of district students taking community college courses.